It can be difficult to manage household finances including:

 This can direct you to a debt adviser straight away by telephone or you can get support online.

 The Money Advisor Network brings together some of the country’s best known debt advice providers.
 You do not need to pay for the advice, and this will not affect your credit rating.

 Once you have connected to a debt adviser, they may suggest Breathing Space which pauses and protects you from creditor action.

 You can also choose to have face-to-face debt advice.

 You may be able to borrow money at much cheaper rates by joining a credit union.

-Credit unions are set up for the benefit of local people.
-Profits are put back in to the credit union to improve its services and products for you.
+Credit unions are set up for the benefit of local people and are not for profit organisations.

 They can also help you buy essential home items at a low weekly payment that's much cheaper than many high street companies.

-There are two credit unions in the Medway area:
+There are 2 credit unions in the Medway area:

 Find out more about borrowing from a credit union.